DocsAI — Full PRD

 -

 Name — “DocsAI” is generic.
 Need something sharper.
-Candidates: Folio, Publi, Inkwell, Quill?
+Candidates: Folio, Publi, Inkwell, Quill, Sendoff, Closing, Postmark (taken).
+Decide before V3 OSS launch — domain availability matters.

 -

 Positioning — Research says “DocSend for AI-native agencies” is more defensible than “Vercel for documents.”
-Validate with agencies in Week 3.
+With OSS track, possible reframe: “the open-source deliverable layer for AI-native work.”
+Validate with agencies AND with the OSS community separately.

 -